How Tornadoes Affect People

 Elaborate: Guide students to develop a safety plan for their home, school, and/or community.

-• The American Red Cross App has planning checklists, maps, and a tornado warning sirens feature - a good resource for students as they develop their safety plan.
+- The American Red Cross Emergency: Severe Weather App has checklists, maps, and information on actions you can take to stay safe during severe weather - a good resource for students as they develop their safety plan.

 Evaluate by having students synthesize their learning in a Tornado Public Service Announcement for their school, community, or region.